quater/freenas-9.2-xen/README.md

 ## Steps to Compile

-1. Go to [http://www.daemonology.net/freebsd-on-ec2/](http://www.daemonology.net/freebsd-on-ec2/) and get a FreeBSD 9.2 64x macchine.
+1. Go to [http://www.daemonology.net/freebsd-on-ec2/](http://www.daemonology.net/freebsd-on-ec2/) and get a FreeBSD 9.2 64x machine.
    * I recommend to use the instance size *m3.xlarge* as it has just enough memory so it won't use the swap.
    * Give this instance 10GB for the main disk.
    * Add an additional disk/ EBS volume of 20GB.